lucaskemper/portfolio-website/README.md

 ## 📝 Note

 For obvious security considerations, implementation details are private.
 For collaboration inquiries, feel free to reach out.
+My crypto project is not stored on this server.
 ## 📜 License

 MIT © Lucas Kemper